 Transfer at the Châtelet stop, eventually ascending stairs into the Paris that you have always pictured

-(actually I recommend that you remain underground, in the metro, and travel directly to your hotel)
+(actually I recommend that you leave the train before Paris and travel directly to you hotel)

 A well known travel guide suggests that you go directly to Notre Dame (the center of the city) upon arrival.